U.S. Route 93: Montana

 US 93 enters Montana from Idaho at Lost Trail Pass and travels north descending through the Bitterroot National Forest.
 The highway continues along the Lewis and Clark Trail into the Bitterroot Valley towards Missoula, passing through Darby and Hamilton.
-At Lolo, US 12 joins from the west and they run concurrently northeast for 7.537 mi, where US 93 heads due north on Reserve Street in Missoula.
-US 93 then joins I-90 and runs concurrently westward for 5.352 mi to Wye, where it heads north.
+At Lolo, U.S. Route 12 (US 12) joins from the west and they run concurrently northeast for 7.537 mi, where US 93 heads due north on Reserve Street in Missoula.
+US 93 then joins Interstate 90 (I-90) and runs concurrently westward for 5.352 mi to Wye, where it heads north.

 From Wye, US 93 continues north through the Flathead Indian Reservation, where its signage includes the historic Salish and Kutenai names for towns, rivers, and streams.
-Portions of this section run along the Bison Range.
+Portions of this section run along the CSKT Bison Range.
 North of the reservation, US 93 traverses the western shore of Flathead Lake, the largest freshwater lake west of the Mississippi River.
 North of the lake the highway runs through the cities of Kalispell and Whitefish, traveling through the Flathead National Forest and the Stillwater State Forest before reaching its terminus at the Canada–US border near Eureka.
+On entering Canada, the roadway becomes British Columbia Highway 93.

 The portion north of Hamilton travels through one of the most densely populated areas in Montana.
 This section also serves as a popular north–south connection between Yellowstone National Park and Glacier National Park.
 As a result, the road tends to become more congested between Hamilton and Whitefish.
 A popular bumper sticker in Montana reads, "Pray for me, I drive Hwy 93!"

-Total US 93 mileage in Montana as of 2013 is 287.919 mi: 90.763 mi from the Idaho line to Reserve Street in Missoula via corridor N-7 (C000007) (includes 7.524 mi concurrency with US 12), 5.369 mi via corridor N-92 (C000092) (Reserve Street), 5.384 mi concurrent with I-90 and MT 200 (C000090) and 186.403 mi from Wye to the Canadian border via corridor N-5 (C000005) (includes 27.215 mi concurrency with MT 200).
+Total US 93 mileage in Montana as of 2013 is 287.919 mi: 90.763 mi from the Idaho line to Reserve Street in Missoula via corridor N-7 (C000007) (includes 7.524 mi concurrency with US 12), 5.369 mi via corridor N-92 (C000092) (Reserve Street), 5.384 mi concurrent with I-90 and MT 200 (C000090) and 186.403 mi from Wye to the Canadian border via corridor N-5 (C000005) (includes 27.215 mi concurrency with Montana Highway 200).